cjdbarlow/Part-One/cvs-changes-with-obesity.md

 * Hormonal changes
 Abdominal visceral fat secretes a large number of hormones which affect cardiovascular pparameters:
     * Increased leptin
-        * Initiate cardiac remodelling to produce LVH
+    Contributes to cardiac remodelling and LVH.
     * Angiotensinogen
-    Small amounts are produced in adipocytes, which increases as fat volume increases.
+    Leads to systemic hypertension and LV remodelling.
-        * Leads to systemic hypertension and LV remodelling
+        * Small amounts are produced in adipocytes, which increases as fat volume increases
     * Plasminogen activator inhibitor-1
     Reduces fibrinolysis and predisposes to VTE.